-« Every man is an abyss, and it is dizzying to look into it. » Georg Büchner
+« Everyone is an abyss, it makes you dizzy to look down into it. » Georg Büchner

 Inspired by a series of feminicides reported in the gazettes of the time, Woyzeck is a story of violence that resonates sadly with the chronicles of our time.
 An investigation into the nature of evil.
 Thanks to a collaboration with blind and partially-sighted people, we have turned it into a sound ballad in twenty-two fragments.
 Our Woyzeck is a play that can be seen with your eyes closed.
 Each spectator has the choice of watching the show come to life behind closed eyelids, or opening their eyes and witnessing the strange ritual behind the scenes.

 The crunch of a soldier’s soles, the whisper of a voice in the wind, or the first raindrops of a thunderstorm – these are just some of the elements that set the scene for this long funeral oration with the air of a work song.
 It was in Afro-American music that we found the loneliness and stigmatisation of people on the margins of society; it was by working with voice-hearers that we were able to give substance to the invisible; and it was in boxing gyms that we sought out the male complicity that is both the foundation and the framework of the drama.

 With Fé Avouglan, Ulysse Bosshard, Luc Brasseur, Nicolas Cambon, Giancarlo Corredor, Flavia Lorenzi, Wabinlé Nabié, Louis Plesse, Mathilde Ponsford

 Song research Fé Avouglan

 Introduction to puppetry Nancy Rusek